 Do you have a love/hate relationship with food?
-What does a healthy relationship with food even look like?
-When you have a healthy relationship with food, food does not control you in any way.
+What does a healthy relationship even look like?
+When you have a good relationship with food, food does not control you in any way.
 It is a pleasure but not an addiction.
 It makes you feel good, not guilty or ashamed.
 It is a part of your life, not everything or nothing.
 Do any of these traits sound like you?

 - you spend time on a diet, eating bland foods you don’t enjoy for a period of time, then you lose control and binge on junk food